 Introduction to UNOSAT and to the training programme (Presentation)

-The operational use of satellite imagery for emergency response (Presentation)
+The use of satellite imagery for disaster relief and recovery (Presentation)

 Searching, exploring, gathering, and integrating geospatial data for emergency response mapping (Presentation and practical exercises)

 Impact analysis and preliminary damage assessment (Presentation and practical exercises)

 This is a face to face course.
 Full time lectures and GIS lab exercises using real case disaster scenarios from past events (80% Lab Exercise, 20% lectures and discussions).